Who Gets God’s Golden Globe? Rethinking Honor in the Church

 Rethinking Honor in the Church: Who Gets the Spotlight?

 In North America’s ecclesial circles, who do we celebrate?
 The answer likely varies from church to church and mission to mission.
-I’m not here to critique your church culture specifically.
-But in general, honor seems disproportionately placed at the top.
+I’m not here to critique your church culture in specific ways.
+But, I will speak generally, since honor seems disproportionately placed at the top.

 How often do you hear things like:

-• “Our pastor is better than your pastor!”
+- “Our pastor is far better than your pastor!”

-Let’s be honest—too much attention goes to the pulpit.
-The buzz over the sermon and the service often misses the greater story.
-The Bible doesn’t center on church services; it highlights the movement of the gospel through everyday believers.
+To be honest—a great amount of attention goes to the pulpit.
+So much so, that the buzz over the sermon and the service often misses the greater story of the church.
+The Bible doesn’t center itself exclusively on what is happening in church services, but rather gives ample space for the movement of the gospel through leading figures and everyday believers.

 What Should the Church Celebrate?

-The book of Acts is filled with Spirit-led gospel movement—not stage performances.
-Yet today, we’ve created a church culture that celebrates the platform more than the people.
-No wonder so many gospel carriers feel overlooked, unsupported, and unappreciated.
+If we’ve created a church culture that celebrates the platform more than the people, no wonder so many gospel carriers feel overlooked, unsupported, and unappreciated.

-In Clooney’s language, have we not all, as torchbearers for Jesus, received the brass ring?
+In Clooney’s language, have we not all as torchbearers of Jesus received the brass ring?
 Or did only the pastor get one?
-Whose message is a better gauge of church vitality—the pastor’s message on Sunday morning or the people’s testimony during the week?
+Whose message is a better gauge of church vitality—the pastor’s message on Sunday morning or the people’s sharing the news during the week?

 Rethinking Honor in the Church: Shifting the Dynamic